 - (1) A member must report any conflict of interest that they become aware of relating to any other member, including any approaches from another member in relation to any matter in which it appears that member might have a conflict of interest.
-Further advice in relation to what constitutes a conflict of interest is available from Professional Standards. - (2) Where a reporting member becomes aware of a conflict of interest involving another member, the reporting member must disclose it to their supervisor or Inspector/Manager. - (3) Matters reported to a supervisor must be reported to the Inspector/Manager by the reporting member, the supervisor or jointly.
-The Inspector/Manager must report it as a Conflict of Interest Report on BlueTeamTM within 14 days. - (4) If the member to whom the report relates is not within the Inspector/Manager's division, the Conflict of Interest Report is to be directed to Professional Standards for allocation to the relevant Inspector/Manager.
-If the member is within the division, then the Inspector/Manager is to proceed as detailed in 1.47.5
+Further advice in relation to what constitutes a conflict of interest is available from Professional Standards. - (2) Where a reporting member becomes aware of a conflict of interest involving another member, the reporting member must disclose it to their supervisor or inspector/manager. - (3) Matters reported to a supervisor must be reported to the inspector/manager by the reporting member, the supervisor or jointly.
+The inspector/manager must report it as an 'Information Only' Report on IAPro[TM] BlueTeam[TM] within 14 days. - (4) If the member to whom the report relates is not within the inspector/manager's division, the Information Only Report is to be directed to Professional Standards for allocation to the relevant inspector/manager.
+If the member is within the division, then the inspector/manager is to proceed as detailed in 1.47.5